 - Meet criteria for a mood or anxiety disorder and experience symptoms of depression or anxiety.

-- If taking medication or receiving professional mental health assistance, the dose and treatment have remained unchanged for at least 3 months.
+- If taking medication or receiving professional mental health assistance, the dose and treatment have remained unchanged for at least three months.

 - Have adequate general health to undertake yoga.

-- Are not currently doing yoga more than once a week on average (over the last 3 months).
+- Are not currently doing yoga more than once a week on average (over the last three months).

 - Are able to read and understand English.